kosuha606/generator/README.md

 Installation
 ---

-For installation you can do like this in your composer.json:
+For installation you may do like this in your composer.json:
 ```
 $ composer require kosuha606/generator
 ```